-By taking in feral kittens and desexing the parents, KRW helps control the feral cat population, which in turn helps to keep cats from reproducing, and distracts from our native wildlife.
-This decreases the feral cat population in a humane manner and not only improves the welfare of the cats, but of the environment as a whole.
+By taking in feral kittens and desexing the parents, our organisation helps to control the wild and feral cat population, which in turn helps to keep cats from reproducing, and distracts from our native wildlife.
+This decreases the wild and feral cat population in a humane manner – and not only improves the welfare of the cats, but the environment and local communities as a whole.

-Feral kittens are fostered by a network of foster carers until they become tame and socialised enough to be adopted to a forever loving home.
+Wild kittens and young cats are fostered by a network of our incredible foster carers until they become tame and socialised enough to be adopted to a forever loving home.
 Whether a wild born kitten/cat can be tamed is dependent on their age and temperament.
-The optimum age to tame a feral kitten is 8 weeks and under.
-Older kittens can be successfully tamed depending on their individual temperament but once they reach 16 weeks of age it can become more difficult, hence more understanding, effort and time.
-It can take months of care before a kitten is ready to adopt.
+The optimum age to tame a wild born kitten is 8 weeks and under.
+Older kittens can be successfully tamed depending on their individual temperament, but once they reach 16 weeks of age it can become more difficult, hence more understanding, effort and time.
+It can take anywhere between 2-6 months of care before a kitten is ready to adopt.
 Every kitten and cat is different, and we do all we can to help them nourish and grow into a domestic/household cat.

-KRW does extensive fundraising to cover the shortfall between the adoption fee and the vet treatments including market stalls, sausage sizzles and raffles, but we still need your help.
-Check out our Givealittle to donate—every little bit really does help, and you can help us to make a difference!
+KCR does extensive fundraising to cover the shortfall between the adoption fee and the vet treatments which includes market stalls, bake sales, sausage sizzles and raffles, but we still need your help!
+Please check out our Givealittle to donate—every little bit really does help, and you can help us to make a difference!